 Palliative and end of life care is about treatment and care focusing on the needs of the whole person as well as their family, carers and friends.
 It is not just about managing pain and other symptoms but includes support to deal with emotional needs, social and spiritual needs, care in bereavement and help dealing with the financial effects of facing an end of life situation.

-These leaflets are patient held documents, referred to as the Thinking Ahead document (yellow folder), where the patient can keep all of the information relating to their care.
-There are also a range of supportive services available to support the patient at this time, these are listed on the NHS Heron website in the specialist directory called “Help When You Need It Most”
+There are a range of supportive services available to support the patient at this time, these are listed on the NHS Heron website .

 WNCCG has a strong commitment to providing EOLC services of high quality.
-For more info about particular areas of the services and service developments, please contact Commissioning Manager Hanne Lene Schierff via WNCCG's contact email box stating the name in the subject box: contact.wnccg [at] nhs.net
+For more info about particular areas of the services and service developments, please contact End of Life Commissioning Manager via WNCCG's contact email: contact.wnccg [at] nhs.net

 Who provides end of life care?